 Auditions for Regular Decision and Transfer students take place in January and February, preceding fall enrollment.

-Private weekly lessons in wind instruments or percussion are offered to majors and non-majors.
+Private weekly lessons in wind and brass instruments or percussion are offered to majors and non-majors.
 Percussion lessons are centered in orchestral training; drum set may also be incorporated into the lesson curriculum.